concur/developer.concur.com/src/api-reference/travel/itinerary-tmc-thirdparty/index.markdown

 `tripId`	|	The trip id
 `startDate={_date_}` |The URL-encoded start date (in Coordinated Universal Time, aka UTC) for the trip.
 Format: YYYY-MM-DD.
 If no query parameters are provided, the start date is set to today's date - 30 days.
 The request will only return trips that are ongoing during the provided dates, either starting on the date, or starting before the date and ongoing during the provided date.
 `endDate****={_date_}` | The URL-encoded UTC end date for the trip.
 Format: YYYY-MM-DD.
 If no query parameters are provided, the end date is set to today's date + 12 months.
 The request will only return trips that are ongoing during the provided dates, either ending on the date, or starting before the date and ongoing during the provided date.
 `createdAfterDate****={_date_}` | The URL-encoded UTC date for when the trip was created.
 The query string will return trips created on or after this date.
-Used with the createdbeforedate for finding trips created during a date range.
+Used with the createdBeforeDate for finding trips created during a date range.
 Format: YYYY-MM-DD.
 `createdBeforeDate****={_date_}` | The URL-encoded UTC date for when the trip was created.
 The query string will return trips created on or before this date.
-Used with the createdafterdate for finding trips created during a date range.
+Used with the createdAfterDate for finding trips created during a date range.
 Format: YYYY-MM-DD.
 `lastModifiedDate****={_date_}` | The last modified UTC date of the trips and any their associated bookings.
 This query string will return only the trips where the trip or any of its associated bookings have a last modified date that is greater or equal to the supplied time.
 The provided date/time can be anytime between now and the first date of trip creation in the database.
 The format is either the date or the date and time combined.
 `bookingType={_type_}` | The trip includes at least one booking of this type.
 Format: Air, Car, Dining, Hotel, Parking, Rail, or Ride
 `userid_type=login&userid_value=_{loginID}_` | The loginID is the user's Concur login ID.
 The userid_value of ALL can be sent to get trip summaries for all users at the company.
 The userid_type and userid_value parameters can only be used if the OAuth consumer has one of the user roles listed above.